 Queen Elizabeth II by Cecil Beaton: A diamond jubilee celebration

-To celebrate the Queen’s Diamond Jubilee, London’s Victoria & Albert (V&A) will be holding an exhibition of portraits of Her Majesty by photographer Cecil Beaton from Feb.
-8 till April 22, 2012 at its Porter Gallery.
+To celebrate the Queen’s Diamond Jubilee, London’s Victoria & Albert (V&A) will be holding an exhibition of portraits of Her Majesty by photographer Cecil Beaton from 8th February until 22nd April, 2012 at its Porter Gallery.
 The exhibition coincides with the 60th anniversary of her accession to the throne, marking her Diamond Jubilee.

 Presenting highlights of the V&A’s collection of Beaton’s royal photography, the exhibition will depict the Queen in her roles as a princess, a monarch and a mother; including a number of never seen before photographs.